 For all future parents it is about providing themselves with financial means – and/or asking for kin caregiving – in order to live their child's primal period as a welcome respite in their professional lives, despite societal stress.
 For the community it is about helping these future parents meet the challenge in order to check the rise in public-health costs.

 How it all started

-While it has long been recognized that social skills are developed during early childhood , new knowledge in epigenetics makes it evident that the critical period starts at the very conception.
-Observations in humans, as well as in other primates and non-human mammals, [54, 55, 56, 59, 60] indicate that any chronic stress parents endure during their offspring's primal period will have lifelong, heavy consequences for their child and, of course, for themselves.
+While it has long been recognized that social skills are developed during early childhood , new knowledge in epigenetics makes it evident that the critical period really starts at conception.
+Observations in humans as well as in other primates and non-human mammals [54, 55, 56, 59, 60] indicate that any chronic stress parents endure during their offspring's primal period will have lifelong, heavy consequences for their child and – although indirectly – for themselves.

 What it will change

-Disquieting social-epidemiology observations in affluent societies marred by inequality will have to be re-interpreted as being the consequences of unfavorable epigenetic impacts on people during their primal lives.
-More and more young people deciding to take a career break during their child’s primal period will not go unnoticed .
-This will attest to the progressive disappearance of one of our culture's major blind spots.
-At long last, our voracious healthcare system will be kept to a diet.
+Disquieting social-epidemiology observations in affluent societies marred by inequality might have to be re-interpreted as being the delayed consequences of unfavorable epigenetic impacts on people during their primal lives.
+Then, as more and more young people will be able to take a career break during their child’s primal period , this will attest to the disappearance of one of our culture's major blind spots.